JenaleaR/DLI_Robotics_Workshop_2025/README.md

 ### Pose estimation fundamentals

 * 🧩 What keypoints, skeletons, and confidence scores mean in practice
-* ⚖️ Accuracy vs. latency trade-offs for lightweight vs. high-capacity models
-* 👥 Single-person vs. multi-person detection basics and common failure modes (occlusion, truncation)
+* 👥 Single-person detection basics
 * 📈 How to think about simple quality checks (e.g., % of keypoints detected, stability over time)

 ### Hands-on in Colab

-* ⚙️ Environment setup, GPU runtime selection, and troubleshooting in Colab
+* ⚙️ Environment setup and troubleshooting in Colab
-* 🖼️ Running inference on images/video and overlaying skeletons & bounding boxes
+* 🖼️ Running inference on images/video and overlaying skeletons
-* 🧵 Temporal smoothing (e.g., basic EMA) to reduce jitter in live streams
-* 🗃️ Exporting results (CSV/JSON) for downstream use or analysis
+* 🧵 Robot decision-making

 ### From pixels to robot-useful signals

 * 🎛️ Mapping keypoints to interpretable features (angles, distances, simple poses)
-* 🚦 Thresholding, debouncing, and rate-limiting to make signals actionable & safe
 * 🔁 A tiny state-machine pattern: “if gesture → do behavior,” with guard rails
-* 🔌 How to pass keypoints to other systems (e.g., ROS/web apps) via file or sockets

-### Human–Robot Interaction (HRI) considerations

-* 🙋 Gesture sets you can prototype quickly (wave, point, hands-up, attention)
-* 🌍 Cultural context & robustness: why norms matter (ties into the Pepper demo)
-* 🔒 Privacy, consent, and respectful data handling in interactive sessions

-### Performance & debugging

-* ⏱️ Measuring throughput/FPS and spotting bottlenecks
-* 🐞 Diagnosing false positives/negatives; quick fixes for lighting, scale, and motion blur
-* 🧪 Creating tiny test clips to reproduce and compare behaviors consistently

-### (Optional) Stretch ideas

-* 🧭 Coordinate frames & basic scaling (pixel distances → approximate real-world cues)
-* 🧰 Where to go next: multi-view setups, 3D pose, and better temporal models

----

 ## ▶️ How to use this repo